daniildzheparov999/project_dataplatform/README.md

 After that you will get running containers with clickhouse client and clickhouse server

+To connect to clickhouse you can use DBeaver and credentials from docker-compose.yaml file

+HOST - localhost or the name of the container 'ch_server' PORT - 8123
+USER - default
+PASSWORD - keep empty

 #### 5. Install Airflow

 Move to airflow folder and run docker-compose.yaml file